 All these fees come out of your margin.

 They do a great job of making Selling on Amazon sound reasonably priced.
 You can start with a flat $1 per unit sold fee (or a $50 monthly subscription).
-That’s your seller fee just to get your name on to the site as a seller.
+That’s your seller fee just to get on to the site as a seller.

-But you are then adding anywhere from 7% to 15% referral fee depending on the category you operate in.
+But you’re then adding a 7% to 15% referral fee depending on your category.
 Your closing fee if you operate in certain categories is another $1.
-And if you are using their fulfilment service, you need to cover anything from $1.32 (for say a mobile phone case) up to $14.57 for a large oversize item (like a computer monitor) per unit sold.
+And if you use their fulfilment service, you need to cover anything from $1.32 (for say a mobile phone case) up to $14.57 for a large oversize item (like a computer monitor) per unit sold.

 You also have to pay for the storage space your items use in their warehouse which can be between $19.40 and $26.50 per cubic metre.

-And we haven’t even talked about the cost of advertising and media to get your products found on the Amazon website.
-Or the many strict clauses you’ll have to sign up to in their seller agreement.
+And we haven’t even talked about the cost of advertising and media to get your products noticed on their site.
+Or the many strict clauses you have to sign up to in their seller agreement.